 No, we are required by law to withhold federal income tax from all refunds.

 With the exception of rollovers to a Roth IRA, refunds are not taxable at the time of the rollover to an eligible retirement plan or Traditional IRA.
 Taxes, and any applicable penalties, will be assessed when you take distributions from the rollover account.

 The Nebraska School Retirement System is a qualified retirement plan under 414 (h).
 Please check with the receiving institution to be sure the account or plan is qualified to receive transfers from our plan.

 The school contributions are used to fund the system for those members who take a monthly lifetime annuity (pension).
 You forfeit these contributions if you take a refund.

 You are eligible to receive a refund no earlier than four months after termination.
 Due to processing timelines, distribution of a refund will occur no sooner than 20 business days following receipt of your completed application.
 Applications are processed in the order received and as soon as administratively possible.
-NPERS cannot issue a refund until we have received the Non-Contributing Member and the School Plan Employer - Early Retirement Inducement and Termination Certification forms from the school.
+NPERS cannot issue a refund until we have received the Non-Contributing Member form from the school.

 You may apply at any time after termination, however refunds cannot be processed by NPERS until four months after your date of termination.

-Once we have received your Application for a Refund/Refund Election and School Plan Member - Early Retirement Inducement and Termination Certification forms, we will review your application and notify you only if we are in need of additional information.
+Once we have received your Application for a Refund/Refund Election we will review your application and notify you only if we need additional information.